Cata312514/Pharmacy-Management-System/README.md

 User1: Cata312514 - Author of TestCase1, with Admin rights
 User2: Cath2A -  Contributor to TestCase1

+Activities:

-Added code1 to Submission1 folder.
+1. Added code1 to Submission1 folder.

-Added code2 to Submission1 folder.
+2. Added code2 to Submission1 folder.

-Added TestCase1 to Submission1 folder.
+3. Added TestCase to Submission1 folder.

-Deleted code2 from Submission1 folder.
+4. Deleted code2 from Submission1 folder.